Daniel-Nikpayuk/nik/README.md

 As for object disorientation: efficient vs safe classes, the efficient reusable but unsafe classes are organized into the *context* and *semiotic* folders.
 The safe general user-friendly classes are in the *media* folder.
-As the "reusability" is largely implemented with template meta-programming, there is a special folder *meta* which holds specifically template metacode.
+As the "reusability" of code is largely implemented with template meta-programming, there is a special folder *meta* which holds specifically template metacode, which is more along the lines of overhead and configurations than anything else.

 From the interpretation of a technology space, we narrow our scope to a *computability space*, which means we interpret general contexts as memory or data.
-As C++ privilegs classes, you might be tempted to think abstract classes would fill the context folder, but it's actually the opposite: classes are representations, constructs of our memory, and so from this point of view it makes sense for such generic classes to compose the *semiotic* folder.
-Even within a computability space, memory as context is infinite in interpreting its possible structure, and so it is in fact the generic typefree template procedures which form the bulk of the *context* folder.
+As C++ privilges classes, you might be tempted to think abstract classes would fill the context folder, but it's actually the opposite: classes are representations, constructs of our memory, and so from this point of view it makes sense for such generic classes to compose the *semiotic* folder.

+Within the restricted a computability space (as technology space), memory as context is still a weak specification, meaning it is infinite in the interpretation of its possible structures, and so it is in fact the generic type-free template (and reusable) procedures which form the bulk of the *context* folder.

-As said above, the *media* folder holds polished safe classes.
+As said above, the *media* folder holds safe polished classes.
 It is the interface for the general user, the one who wants to prototype without worry of safeties.
-At this level of complexity and optimization; at this order of magnitude, we hold our interactive hardware classes categorized themselves into the following folders:
+At this level of complexity and optimization; at this order of magnitude, we hold our interactive hardware classes---categorized themselves into the following folders:

 + *graphic*
 + *kinesthetic*